MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 Here's a list of example cartridges you can make with these settings:
 1) Pokemon Red, Blue, Yellow, and Green on one cartridge with separate save files that changes via powering the Game Boy off and on again: **Mode 1B** with 1 Mbit SRAM
-2) Pokemon Gold and Silver with the same save file that hotswaps when you press the button on the cartridge (changing ames during gameplay): **Mode 3C** with 256 Kbit SRAM
+2) Pokemon Gold and Silver with the same save file that hotswaps when you press the button on the cartridge (changing games during gameplay): **Mode 3C** with 256 Kbit SRAM
-3) Pokemon Crystal with a reset button: **Mode 4A, 4B, or 4C** (program Pokemon Crystal into both ROM banks)
+3) Pokemon Crystal with a reset button: **Mode 4C** with 256 Kbit SRAM

 ## How to Program Games

 When using the GBxCart to program multiple games to the cartridge, it's recommended to turn SW2A and SW2B to the OFF position.
-To change ROM/RAM banks to program, simply press the button between programming steps.
+To change ROM/RAM banks to program, simply press the SW1 tactile button between programming steps.
 Using FlashGBX's "Refresh" button should show that the game information on the left of the screen changes after pressing the button.

 If you're programming the flash chip separate from the board, you'll need to concatenate all the ROM files together into one large 4 MB file to program the chip with.